Mukayyyy/del_jtvae/README.md

-This README file contains only old info about the original FragVAE.
+### Source code for the paper "Multi-Objective Drug Design Based on Graph-Fragment Molecular Representation and Deep Evolutionary Learning"

+Muhetaer Mukaidaisi, and Yifeng Li

+An integration of the graph-fragment based generative model JTVAE and the DEL framework

-# Codes for JTVAE are from the paper "Junction Tree Variational Autoencoder for Molecular Graph Generation" (Wengong Jin)
+### JTVAE model is from the paper "Junction Tree Variational Autoencoder for Molecular Graph Generation"  by Wengong Jin

 Link to the paper: [arXiv](https://arxiv.org/abs/1802.04364)

+### DEL framework is proposed in the paper "Deep Evolutionary Learning for Molecular Design"

+Link to the paper: [IEEE CIM](https://ieeexplore.ieee.org/document/9756593)

 ### Installation